Otto Kittel

-Otto Kittel (21 February 1917 – 14 or 16 February 1945) was a German fighter pilot during World War II.
+Otto Kittel (21 February 1917 – 14 or 16 February 1945) was an Austrian-born German fighter pilot during World War II.
 He flew 583 combat missions on the Eastern Front, claiming 267 aerial victories, making him the fourth highest scoring ace in aviation history according to authors John Weal and Jerry Scutts.
 Kittel claimed all of his victories against the Red Air Force.

 Kittel joined the Luftwaffe in 1939, and, in spring 1941, he was posted to Jagdgeschwader 54 (JG 54—54th Fighter Wing) supporting Army Group North on the Eastern Front.
 He received the Knight's Cross of the Iron Cross on 29 October 1943, for reaching 120 aerial victories.
 During the remainder of World War II, Kittel was credited with 144 more aerial victories and was awarded the Knight's Cross of the Iron Cross with Oak Leaves and Swords.
 He was shot down by Soviet aircraft and killed in February 1945.
 Kittel was the most successful German fighter pilot to be killed in action.

 Personal life

-Kittel was born on 21 February 1917 in Sudeten Silesia, Austria-Hungary.
+Kittel was born on 21 February 1917 in Kronsdorf in Sudeten Silesia, Austria-Hungary, present-day Krasov.
+He was the son of Eduard Kittel, a farmer.
 After working briefly as an auto mechanic, Kittel joined the Luftwaffe in 1939.
+Following completion of flight and fighter pilot training, he was posted to 2.
+Staffel (2nd squadron) of Jagdgeschwader 54 (JG 54—54th Fighter Wing) on 12 February 1941.
 Kittel married his fiancé, Edith, in June 1942; the couple had a son, born in 1942.

 World War II

+World War II in Europe had begun on Friday 1 September 1939, when German forces invaded Poland.
+At the time of Kittel's posting to 2.
+Staffel in early 1941, the squadron was commanded by Oberleutnant Rudolf Unger and subordinated to I. Gruppe (1st group) of JG 54 headed by Hauptmann Hubertus von Bonin.
+The Gruppe was based at Groningen Airfield in the Netherlands where they patrolled the German Bight.
+Unlike the other elements of JG 54, I. Gruppe did not participate in the German invasion of Yugoslavia and stayed in Groningen until 9 May when they relocated to Jever Airfield in northern Germany.
+On 31 May, due to technical problems with his Messerschmitt Bf 109 F-2 (Werknummer 12725—factory number) Kittel was forced to bail out near Spiekeroog.
+On 14 June, the Gruppe was withdrawn and began preparations for the German invasion of the Soviet Union.